Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 ** Additional Examples**

-The methods covered in this book are broadly applicable across a variety of policy areas including health, education, criminal justice, sustainability, workforce development, social services, public safety, urban infrastructure.
-These methods have been used to build systems to improve understanding of critical questions such as: ‘Which individuals graduating from four year colleges are at risk of being long-term unemployed and which education and training programs improve their earnings and employment outcomes?,’ ‘Which ex-offenders are likely to go back to prison and can proactive outreach to connect them with health and social services reduce their risk of recidivism and improve their outcomes?,’ and ‘How do regulatory agencies move from reactive, complaint-based, health and safety inspections for workplaces and housing to a more proactive approach that focuses on prevention?’
+The methods covered in this book are broadly applicable across a variety of policy areas including health, education, criminal justice, sustainability, workforce development, social services, public safety, and urban infrastructure.
+These methods have been used to build systems to improve the understanding  of critical questions such as: ‘Which individuals graduating from four year colleges are at risk of being long-term unemployed and which education and training programs improve their earnings and employment outcomes?,’ ‘Which ex-offenders are likely to go back to prison and can proactive outreach to connect them with health and social services reduce their risk of recidivism and improve their outcomes?,’ and ‘How do regulatory agencies move from reactive, complaint-based, health and safety inspections for workplaces and housing to a more proactive approach that focuses on prevention?’

 The structure of the book